reqnroll/Reqnroll/docs/guides/migrating-from-specflow.md

     Given(string.Format("the user {0} exists", name));
     Given(string.Format("I log in as {0}", name));
   }
-}
 ```

-This is not anymore possible as the methods are now removed.
+This is not possible anymore, as the methods are now removed.

-If you are using this feature, you have two options:
+If you use this feature, you have two options:
 - refactor to the [Driver Pattern](../guides/driver-pattern.md)
 - call the methods directly